ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Retrieve environment variables in Windows PowerShell format.</dd>

 <dt><code>--skip-rbac</code></dt>
-<dd>Skip adding user Kubernetes RBAC roles based on the {{site.data.keyword.Bluemix_notm}} IAM service access roles to the cluster configuration.
+<dd>Skip adding user Kubernetes RBAC roles based on the {{site.data.keyword.cloud_notm}} IAM service access roles to the cluster configuration.
 Include this option only if you [manage your own Kubernetes RBAC roles](/docs/containers?topic=containers-users#rbac).
-If you use [{{site.data.keyword.Bluemix_notm}} IAM service access roles](/docs/containers?topic=containers-access_reference#service) to manage all your RBAC users, do not include this option.</dd>
+If you use [{{site.data.keyword.cloud_notm}} IAM service access roles](/docs/containers?topic=containers-access_reference#service) to manage all your RBAC users, do not include this option.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>